OhBall/Taut/README.md

 ## Schema
-Originally, the plan was to use several polymorphic associations to implement both, but during development I realized that, functionally, private channels and direct message conversations are almost identical.
+Originally, the plan was to use several polymorphic associations to implement channels and dms separately, but during development I realized that, functionally, private channels and direct message conversations are almost identical.
 Because of this, I opted to simply add an is_dm property to the channel table.